Little Barford Bedfordshire Family History Guide

 This is very small parish, lying in the north-east corner of Bedfordshire.
-The population of the garage in 1801 was 80, and in 1931 was 75; is 1200 acres.
 The adjoining parishes are Tempsford and Eaton Socon in Bedfordshire, and Eynesbury Hardwick, Waresley and Tetworth in Huntingdonshire.

 Status: Ancient Parish

 Source: Leonard’s Gazetteer of England and Wales; Second Edition; C. W. Leonard, London; 1850

 The Parliamentary Gazetteer of England and Wales 1840